Peter Parker (Marvel Cinematic Universe): European vacation and Mysterio

-Eight months later in mid-2024, Parker goes to a charity event that May is putting together as Spider-Man but leaves it abruptly due to still reeling from Stark's death and getting asked a horde of questions.
+Eight months later in mid-2024, Peter goes to a charity event that May is putting together as Spider-Man but leaves it abruptly due to still reeling from Stark's death and getting asked a horde of questions.
 He decides to take a break from vigilantism and goes on a school trip to Europe with Ned and other classmates, where he plans to reveal his romantic feelings towards his classmate Michelle "MJ" Jones.
-In Venice, Parker and his classmates are attacked by a water monster but are saved by Quentin Beck.
-Parker is approached by Nick Fury, whose calls he had been fielding and who appoints Beck as his teammate in battling further element-based monsters (the "Elementals") throughout Europe.
-Fury gives Parker "E.D.I.T.H.", an artificial intelligence created by Stark to give to Parker.
-After defeating the Fire Elemental in Prague, Parker feels he "isn't ready to be the next Iron Man" and gives E.D.I.T.H. to Beck, who unbeknownst to Parker is a former disgruntled employee of Stark's.
+In Venice, Peter and his classmates are attacked by a water monster but are saved by Quentin Beck.
+Peter is approached by Nick Fury, whose calls he had been fielding and who appoints Beck as his teammate in battling further element-based monsters (the "Elementals") throughout Europe.
+Fury gives Peter "E.D.I.T.H.", an artificial intelligence created by Stark to give to Peter.
+After defeating the Fire Elemental in Prague, Peter feels he "isn't ready to be the next Iron Man" and gives E.D.I.T.H. to Beck, who unbeknownst to Peter is a former disgruntled employee of Stark's.

-Parker goes on a walk with MJ, and reveals his attraction to her and accidentally his identity as Spider-Man.
-The pair discover Beck used holographic projectors to visually create the Elementals, and Parker goes to Berlin to warn Fury about Beck's deception.
-Beck catches wind of this and traps Parker in multiple illusions, and while impersonating Fury, tricks the latter into telling the names of the students that know his fraudulence.
-Parker is hit by a train and left for dead in the Netherlands, but calls Hogan and creates a new suit for himself using Stark's technology as he enters London to stop Beck, who has created an amalgamated Elemental using Stark Industries drones.
-Ned and MJ evacuate the students and fight with Hogan while Parker destroys those drones and approaches Beck.
-Beck attempts to kill Parker using the drones, but Parker manages to get a drone to shoot him, Beck beginning to bleed.
-Parker gets E.D.I.T.H. back, as Beck seemingly dies, and disables the drones.
-Parker and his classmates return to New York City, with he and MJ planning a date the following week.
+Peter goes on a walk with MJ, and reveals his attraction to her, while MJ is able to deduce Peter's identity as Spider-Man.
+The pair discover Beck used holographic projectors to visually create the Elementals, and Peter goes to Berlin to warn Fury about Beck's deception.
+Beck catches wind of this and traps Peter in multiple illusions, and while impersonating Fury, tricks the latter into telling the names of the students that know his fraudulence.
+Peter is hit by a train and left for dead in the Netherlands, but calls Hogan and creates a new suit for himself using Stark's technology as he enters London to stop Beck, who has created an amalgamated Elemental using Stark Industries drones.
+Ned and MJ evacuate the students and fight with Hogan while Peter destroys those drones and approaches Beck.
+Beck attempts to kill Peter using the drones, but Peter manages to get a drone to shoot him, Beck beginning to bleed.
+Peter gets E.D.I.T.H. back, as Beck seemingly dies, and disables the drones.
+Peter and his classmates return to New York City, with he and MJ planning a date the following week.